Group-10-Studios/Mission-Control/architecture_design/architecture-design.md

 Merge requests must be approved by at least 2 other members before it can be merged into our master branch.

 We have created a coding standard which matches our needs using a custom Checkstyle definition.
 This is based on google code style with some of our own preferences.
 Our CI pipeline enforces all code matches this standard so we can ensure that code is consistent across all files within our repo.
-Our code is expected to have Javadocs created and to have correct spelling within documentation.
+Our code is expected to have JavaDocs created and to have correct spelling within documentation.
 For this our CI pipeline performs checks to verify all documentation is in order to keep up to date.

 #### 4.2.4 Test Planning